kamal2222ahmed/conjurops-jenkins-executor/README.md

     In a Vagrant environment, the developer's identity is copied to the Jenkins machine.
 In a production environment, Jenkins needs its own identity.

-The remainder of the secrets are fetched from Conjur, using the Conjur API, and injected via the recipes:
+The remainder of the secrets are fetched from Conjur, using the Conjur API, and injected via the recipes.
+Jobs are configured to use [conjur env run](http://developer.conjur.net/reference/tools/conjurenv/run.html), a la `conjur env run -- job-script.sh`.

-* Jenkins SSH key.

 # Running locally with Vagrant